Submissions

 Research Article

-Research Papers would not normally exceed 20 pages of double-spaced A4 text, similarly all-inclusive.
-The number of references should not exceed 40.
+Research Papers would not normally exceed 25 pages of double-spaced A4 text, including not more than 5 tables, 5 figures and 45 references.

 Review Article

-Review Articles would not normally exceed 30 pages of double-spaced A4 text, inclusive of tables, figures and references, with a maximum of 60 references.
+Review Articles would not normally exceed 50 pages of double-spaced A4 text, inclusive of tables, figures and references, with a maximum of 120 references.
 Reviews are normally by invitation only but prospective authors are welcome to contact the Editor or appropriate Associate Editor to discuss possible contributions.
+Please see Review Article Guidelines for more information.

 1. The first author or corresponding author must have an h-index of at least 12.